supabase/cli/internal/utils/templates/initial_schemas/README.md

 # Why use the pg_dump output instead of running the `init.sql` directly?

-Because Realtime, GoTrue, and Storage have their own migrations, and these need to be included in the initial schema for e.g. `supabase db reset` to work.
+Because Realtime, GoTrue, Logflare, and Storage have their own migrations, and these need to be included in the initial schema for e.g. `supabase db reset` to work.

 # How to Generate Initial Schemas